Dumboiroy/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to [<u>U1 View clients</u>](#use-case-view-clients).
-2. HeartLink shows a list of clients
+2. HeartLink shows a list of clients.
-3. User requests to delete a specific person in the list by name
+3. User requests to delete a specific client in the list.
-4. HeartLink deletes the specified client from the address book.
+4. HeartLink deletes the specified client.

    Use case ends.